Homotopical interpretation of link invariants from finite quandles: Application to third quandle homologies

 \

 (II) The calculations of the third homology $H_3^Q(X) $ for the spherical quandle $X=S^n_q$ over $\F_q$ can be shown in a similar way to the symplectic case.
-The point is that the homology $H_i^{\rm gr} (\mathrm{Stab}(x_0))$ is isomorphic to $H_i^{\rm gr} (O(n;\F_q )) $ modulo 2-torsion for $i \leq 3$ (see Proposition \ref{factsp2}).
-Furthermore, we can complete the computation of $H_2^Q(X) $ (see Proposition \ref{dfg31sha} for details).
-To summarize, using results of Quillen and Friedlander explained in \S \ref{asssym}, we can complete the proof similarly, and omit the details. \end{proof}
+The point is that the homology $H_i^{\rm gr} (\mathrm{Stab}(x_0))$ is $[1/2]$-isomorphic to $H_i^{\rm gr} (O(n;\F_q )) $ for $i \leq 3$ (see Proposition \ref{factsp2}).
+Furthermore, we employ the computation of $H_2^Q(X) $ shown in \cite[\S 4.3]{Nos3}.
+To summarize, using results of Quillen and Friedlander explained in \S \ref{asssym}, we can complete the proof similarly, although we omit writing the details. \end{proof}